Software Testing Heuristics: Mind The Gap!

 - Software Testing Heuristics and Mnemonics - Karen N Johnson

 - Testing Mnemonics - Del Dewar

 - Mapping Biases to Testing - Maaike Brinkhof

 - Model Fatigue and How to Break It - John Stevenson

 - Reflective Practice - Wikipedia

 - Your Tests Aren’t Flaky, You Are! - Richard Bradshaw

 Suggested Further Reading:

-Sarah Deery is the LearningBoss at Ministry of Testing, she is a scientist turned teacher turned learning technologist.
-She works in the Dojo Team helping software testers turn their vast testing knowledge and skills into bite-sized chunks suitable for learners on The Dojo.
-In her spare time, she drinks unusual gins and plays with cavapoos.
+Sarah Deery is the LearningBoss at Ministry of Testing, she's a scientist turned teacher turned learning technologist.
+Her main aim is to help software testers turn their vast knowledge and skills into bite-sized chunks suitable for the community to digest.
+She used to do things in her spare time but now she has a toddler.